JeshadKhan/SongkhaKotha/README.md

  - Floating point acceptable.
  - And conjuction adding or removing functionality. (new)
  - Chosing option of number of digit after decimal point. (new)
- - Clear, Copy, Reset functionality. (new)
+ - More functionality added like: Clear, Copy, Reset. (new)
  - Minimize to system tray option. (new)
  - Theme changing option. (new)
  - Auto save settings. (new)